Keristero/gravy-yum/scripts/libs/eznpcs/readme.md

         - ID of the next dialogue to activate after the corresponding Text is spoken / chosen
     - Event Name: string
         - Name of event to activate when this dialogue starts, events can be added in your eznpcs entry script, see [`Dialogue Events`](#DialogueEvents) for details.

+### Waypoints
+any object can be a waypoint, you can use these custom properties to define what the NPC will do once it reaches said object.
+- Custom properties:
+    - Dialogue Type: string
+    - Waypoint Type: string
+        - `first`
+            - after reaching this waypoint, the NPC will head to the waypoint referenced by the first `Next Waypoint #` custom property, usually `Next Waypoint 1`
+        - `random`
+            - after reaching this waypoint, the next one will be selected from a random `Next Waypoint #` custom property.
+    - Wait Time: int
+        - time in seconds to wait before moving to next waypoint
+    - Direction: string
+        - direction to face while waiting
+        - see the section on [`Directions`](#Directions).
+    - Waypoint Event: string
+        - coming soon

 ### Interact Relay
 - any object with the custom property `Interact Relay` (object) that is interacted with will start a conversation with the NPC that it is referencing